JoseCarvalho1026/NIS_and_NFS_Configuration/Server_Configuration.md

 ◻️ Go to super user `sudo su -`;

-◻️ `nano /etc/hosts` Inside that folder you will place the following code (code that will associate the IP to the respective names) `x.x.x.x example.example.com example example.com` (“x.x.x.x” is Private IP Server);
+◻️ `nano /etc/hosts` Inside that folder you will insert the following code (code that will associate the IP to the respective names) `x.x.x.x example.example.com example example.com` (“x.x.x.x” is Private IP Server);

 ```
 127.0.0.1 localhost